ayushshrivastv/OpenAPI-Integration-with-DocC/README.md

 This project aims to create a tool that automatically converts OpenAPI specifications into Swift-DocC compatible documentation.
 By bridging OpenAPI and Swift-DocC through SymbolGraph files, we'll enable seamless documentation generation for REST APIs within the Swift ecosystem.

+ The project is still in its very early stage, and I’m actively working on improving it.

 Google Summer of Code @Swift project to integrate OpenAPI Integration with Swift-DocC: Automated API Documentation Generation.

 ## Technical Details